 ADMISSION TO SCHOOL

 This year, due to COVID-19 we will be offering limited outdoor tour slots to view our school.
 These will be held on Wednesday 21st October and Wednesday 4th November.
 Only 1 parent/carer may sign up for a tour without their child and we request that a mask be worn.
 We will show you around the outside of our school and then hold a short meeting in the school hall.
 This will be socially distanced.
 These tours will be strictly limited to 6 people per group.
 A virtual tour is also available on the link above.

 Children start at Mountnessing C of E Primary School in the September after their fourth birthday.
 We currently admit 30 children into the main school.

-All admissions, including mid-year pupil moves, are dealt with by a common application form submitted to the local authority.
+All admissions and appeals, including mid-year pupil moves, are dealt with by a common application form submitted to the local authority.

 The primary school (Reception) admission round opens on 9 November 2020, for parents of children to apply for a Reception school place for the academic year that starts in September 2021.

 The statutory national closing date for applications is 15 January 2021.
 This is also the closing date for the school's supplementary form to be returned.